-Living with CIU, I always have to plan my life around my disease and I must always be prepared for the worst.
-It is difficult to live day to day with CIU because I cannot prevent the disfiguring reaction from occurring, because it is not an allergic reaction which is usually what happens when hives are present on the skin.
-I can only take steps to eliminate triggers that make my hives worse
+Living with CIU, I always have to plan my life around my disease and I must always be prepared for the tingling or burning sensation, a stress rash, and other symptoms.
+It is difficult to live day to day with CIU because I cannot prevent the disfiguring reaction from occurring, as it is not an allergic reaction (like in contact dermatitis) which is usually what happens when a skin rash appears.
+I can only take steps to eliminate triggers that make my existing skin conditions worse.

 CIU can really affect a patient emotionally and make them feel isolated, so if you are a patient, I encourage you to be proactive and get in touch with other patients, seek medical advice and psychological help, as it has helped me a significant amount.

 It is crucial to keep in mind that finding a good mental health professional is equally important as finding a medical doctor – they can teach you stress management techniques that can be very helpful in fighting stress rashes.

 I consider stress rashes to be the most surprising for others and most difficult to deal with in everyday life.
 I mean, it is not that hard to control what I eat or drink, or to protect myself from the sun, but it is really difficult to manage stress effectively, as the circumstances causing it are not always dependent on me – they are usually external.
 But how do stress hives appear in the first place?

 All the common anxiety symptoms are caused by the same biological processes.
 It means that the exact same mechanisms in our body are responsible for rapid heart beating or fast breathing and for a stress rash.